Random dynamical system generated by the 3D Navier-Stokes equation with rough transport noise: Semiflow Selection

 where $F: \bH^{-1} \times \bR \rightarrow \bR$ is a bounded and continuous functional.

 Given functional $I_{\lambda,F}$ and a set-valued mapping $\clU$, we define a selection mapping $I_{\lambda,F}\circ \clU$ by

 In other words, the selection is choosing arguments of minima of the functional $I_{\lambda,F}$.
 Observe that, since $I_{\lambda,F}$ is continuous on $\bX$ and the set $\clU[u_0, E_0,\bZ]$ is compact in $\bX$, set $I_{\lambda,F}\circ \clU[u_0, E_0,\bZ] $ is non-empty.
 Our next result says that the set $I_{\lambda, F} \circ \clU$ enjoys the general ansatz if $\clU$ does.
 Recall that the perturbation rough path $\bZ$ is fixed. \begin{Proposition} Let $\lambda > 0$ and $F$ be a bounded continuous functional on ${\rm{\bf H}}^{-1} \times \bR$.
 Let the multivalued mapping \eqref{multivalueMapU} have the properties \ref{A1}--\ref{A4}.
 Then the map $I_{\lambda,F} \circ \clU$ enjoys \ref{A1}--\ref{A4} as well. \end{Proposition} \begin{proof}[Proof of Proposition \ref{AP1}] Since the analysis here is pathwise, we observe that compared to the proof of \cite[Proposition 5.1]{Breit_etal_2020} the existence of $\bZ$ in the system does not create any extra difficulty.
 Consequently, the proof follows step by step the lines of \cite[Proposition 5.1]{Breit_etal_2020}.
-Let us only spell out the proof of the measurability \ref{A2}, since this is of great importance for the measurability of the random dynamical system in Section \ref{sec:rds}.
+Let us only spell out the proof of the measurability \ref{A2}, since this is of great importance for the measurability of the random dynamical system in Section \ref{sec:rds}. \begin{itemize} \item[(\textbf{A2})] Let $\mathcal{K} \subset 2^{\bX}$ be the subspace of all the compact subsets of $\bX$.
+Note that the map